syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/layouts.md

 ### Enabling group launcher icon

-You can enable or disable the launcher icon for each group using the [showLauncherIcon](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonGroupModel/#showlaunchericon) property.
+The [showLauncherIcon](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonGroupModel/#showlaunchericon) property can be used to enable or disable the launcher icon for each group.
 By default, the property is set to `false`.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}